-Where concerns about a fund are identified, the Trustees may look to reduce exposure to that fund or disinvest from it entirely.
-However, such action is expected to be infrequent and, in the first instance, the Trustees would normally expect their investment adviser to raise the concerns with the investment manager.
-Thereafter, the Trustees, in conjunction with their investment adviser, would monitor the position to assess whether the situation improves.
+Where concerns about a fund are identified, the Trustee may look to reduce exposure to that fund or disinvest from it entirely.
+However, such action is expected to be infrequent and, in the first instance, the Trustee would normally expect its investment adviser to raise the concerns with the investment manager.
+Thereafter, the Trustee, in conjunction with its investment adviser, would monitor the position to assess whether the situation improves.

-The Trustees will regularly assess the ongoing suitability of each fund held for all matters deemed to be financially material (including ESG, stewardship matters and portfolio turnover costs).
+The Trustee will regularly assess the ongoing suitability of each fund held for all matters deemed to be financially material (including ESG, stewardship matters and portfolio turnover costs).